 Add some of Peninsula Larders Flavour Pearls for some sparkle and pop instead of fussing with a blow torch…a little safer too… after a few too many wines it’s a good idea to steer clear of naked flame!
 We have plated ours with Salted Caramel for that traditional caramel flavour.
 Not keen on caramel?
-You could try Cherry, Tangerine, Blackcurrant, Passionfruit or even Chocolate.
+You could try Spiced Cranberry, Pepperberry & Cherry, Tangerine, Blackcurrant, Passionfruit or even Honey.
 Oh, and we have added a gingerbread Christmas tree for a little festive crunch.

 - 3ooml cream